 As a current or future client of TextUs, now is a great time for you to begin preparing for the GDPR as a data controller.
 Consider these tips:

-Get to know GDPR: Familiarise yourself with the provisions of the new regulation, particularly how it may differ from your current data protection obligations and consider the relationships you have with both your clients and candidates.
-Also, note the variance of local provisions which may be superseded by the new regulations when they become EU law in May next year.
-Be aware that new requirements may require new solutions that meet the stringent requirements ahead.
+Get to know GDPR: Familiarise yourself with the provisions of this regulation, particularly how it may differ from your current data protection obligations and consider the relationships you have with both your clients and candidates.
+Also, note the variance of local provisions which may be superseded by these regulations.
+Be aware that these requirements may require new solutions that meet the stringent requirements ahead.